Team-Metasploit/Target-Breach-Case-Study/README.md

 ## Team Members

 ### Bubacarr Darboe
-Bubacarr is a Semiconductor Engineering Technician with an entrepreneurial mindset and a degree in Technology Management.
-A current Cybersecurity Engineering student at Code Fellows.
+Bubacarr is a Cybersecurity Analyst, an entrepreneur and a technology enthusiast with a wide range of exposure to IT and semiconductor technologies.
+Bubacarr had the opportunity to work on a startup project with some friends and he's always looking forward to the next startup opportunity.

 [Bubacarr's GitHub profile](https://github.com/bdarboe)</br>
 [Bubacarr's LinkedIn profile](https://www.linkedin.com/in/bdarboe/)